liamwilt/colourpt/README.md

 # ptlight
-A virtual environment used to study proprioception and limb control w/o visual guidance.
+A virtual environment used to study proprioception and limb control with and w/o visual guidance.
 # Install
 # Usage
 # License